Megafood Baby and Me 2

-Differences in Nutrients between Megafood Baby and Me 2 and Prenatal Multivitamin
+Differences in Nutrients between Megafood Baby and Me 2 and The Original Megafood Prenatal Multivitamin

-There are several key differences between the two supplements but the decision of whether one is better than the other depends on you and your lifestyle, diet, and choices in prenatal care.
+There are several key differences between the the original and version 2 but the decision of whether one is better than the other depends on you and your lifestyle, diet, and choices in prenatal care.

 The most notable difference is the removal of calcium and magnesium from Megafood Baby and Me 2.
-As discussed in the Megafood Baby and Me reviews, there are three nutrients that are necessary during prenatal care: folic acid/ folate, iron, and calcium.
-Some might find it a surprise therefore to find that Megafood Baby and Me has removed calcium even though it is essential for the developing baby’s bone growth and maintain the pregnant mother’s bone density.
+Tthere are three nutrients that are necessary during prenatal care: folic acid/ folate, iron, and calcium.
+Some might find it a surprise that Megafood Baby and Me 2 has removed calcium even though it is essential for the developing baby’s bone growth and maintain the pregnant mother’s bone density.